Who We Feed

 We sell to the community at:

 Throughout the growing season, student farmers, volunteers and farm staff work diligently to grow quality produce for consumption on campus.
-The kinds of crops and volume of crops that the farm raises is determined through conversations with the head chef and director of Dining Services at Dickinson.
+The kinds of crops and volume of crops that the farm raises are determined through conversations with the head chef and director of Dining Services at Dickinson.
 Factors such as the farm’s growing season, holidays, and volume of needs is factored into these conversations.
 What results from these discussions is a clear outline of what is needed, which assists farm staff with developing a comprehensive crop plan.

 The College Farm aims to be the main or one of the primary suppliers of specific vegetables during the Pennsylvania growing season (March – December).
 Examples of these crops include slicing tomatoes, cherry tomatoes, mesclun mix, baby spinach, leaf lettuce, zucchini, summer squash, bell peppers, broccoli, cucumbers, and herbs.
 During the 2010 growing season, the Dickinson Farm delivered over 1,000 pounds of tomatoes to the Dining Hall each week!
 Dickinson students find ingredients from the farm in the salad bar, on sandwiches and in the main entrees served in the dining hall.